sergey-koba-mobidev/university-journal/README.md

 - Uploading Homeworks and adding corrections.

 TODO:
-- Disciplines can change teachers
-- Slow query in show relationship
+- Slow query in show relationship (needs caching)
+- Disciplines can change teachers in other semester
+- student and teacher should be notified via sms and email.
 - backup data
-- style relationships for teacher
-- student and teacher should be notified via sms and email.